santosmarco/coinlib/README.md

 All function parameters that take coins as their argument accept either coin symbols, names or both.
 For example, you can pass Bitcoin to a function as `'btc'` or `'bitcoin'`.

 ## get_coins(coins=[], convert='USD')
-`get_coins()` takes 2 optional parameters, `coins` and `convert`, and returns a dictionary with all available data for the specified coins.
-If no coin is specified, it returns a dictionary with all available data for all active coins.
+`get_coins()` takes 2 optional parameters, `coins` and `convert`, and returns a dictionary with data for the specified coins.
+If no coin is specified, it returns a dictionary with data for all active coins.

 ###### >> Parameters
-- `coins=[]`: Pass it a list of coin symbols, names, or both and it will return a dictionary containing data for the specified coins.
-Pass it nothing and it will return a dictionary containing data for all active coins.
-You can also pass it a string with only one coin symbol or name and it will return a data dictionary for this coin.
+- `coin`: A list of coin symbols or names.
+Also accepts a string containing only one coin.
+Don't pass anything to this parameter to return all active coins.
-- `convert='USD'`: Pass it a string containing a currency symbol and it will return all data converted to this currency pair.
+`convert`: A conversion currency symbol (e.g. `'USD'`, `'EUR'`, `'AUD'`).
 ###### >> Returns
 A dictionary in the form of:
 ```